-The Office of International Programs encourages ETSU students' participation in study abroad programs; promotes matriculation and support services for international students; and facilitates exchange of faculty and research scholars.
-The office coordinates bilateral and multilateral exchange agreements with universities in Brazil, Canada, China (P.R.), Ecuador, England, Germany, Hungary, Russia, Spain, and Sweden.
-The Office of International Programs also administers the International Student Exchange Program (ISEP) and the National Student Exchange (NSE).
-All these programs allow ETSU students an opportunity to study either abroad or at another institution in the United States at a cost comparable to that of attending ETSU.
+International Programs and Services encourages ETSU students participation in study abroad programs, promotes matriculation and support services for international students, and facilitates exchange of faculty and research scholars.
+The office coordinates bilateral exchange agreements, the ISEP consortium and the National Student Exchange program (NSE).
+These programs allow ETSU students opportunities to study either abroad or at another institution in the United States at a cost comparable to that of attending ETSU.
+The Director of International Programs and Services also serves as the advisor for the Fulbright student program and the National Security Education Program (NSEP).